sagiegurari/cargo-make/docs/_includes/content.md

 ### Global Configuration
 Some of the default CLI values and cargo-make behaviour can be configured via optional global configuration file located at: ~/.cargo-make/config.toml

+The default location can be configured via CARGO_MAKE_HOME environment variable value.

-The following example config.toml shows all possible configurations with their default values:
+The following example config.toml shows all possible options with their default values:

 ```toml
 # The default log level if not defined by the --loglevel cli argument